Captains and mates supervise other workers.

 - Ensure that proper safety procedures are followed

-- Oversee the loading and unloading of cargo or passengers
+- Purchase equipment and supplies and arrange for any necessary maintenance and repair Oversee the loading and unloading of cargo or passengers

 - Keep logs and other records that track the ship’s movements and activities